AMF2 Baseline Instruments

 - Ocean Temperature

-Measurement of ocean surface temperature will be made using two possible instruments: a sea snake and/or the infrared thermometers for Sea Surface Temperature (IRTSST).
-The sea snake is an in situ device that provides an average temperature of the upper few millimeters of the ocean surface.
-To measure the ocean skin temperature remotely, two IRTs will be mounted orthogonally to each other, one pointed up at 45 degrees (estimates sky radiation reflected from the ocean surface) and one pointed down toward the ocean surface at a 45-degree angle.
+Measurement of ocean surface temperature is made using the infrared thermometers for sea surface temperature (IRTSST).
+To measure ocean skin temperature remotely, two IRTs will be mounted orthogonally to each other, one pointed up at 45 degrees (estimates sky radiation reflected from the ocean surface) and one pointed down toward the ocean surface at a 45-degree angle.
 The sea surface temperature will be calculated in a post-processing step.

 - Portable Radiation Measurement Package (PRP2) & Sun Pyranometer (SPN)